kriasoft/react-page-context/CONTRIBUTING.md

-## Contributing to Babel Starter Kit
+## Contributing to React Page Context

-♥ [Babel Starter Kit](https://www.kriasoft.com/babel-starter-kit) and want to get involved?
+♥ [React Page Context](https://github.com/kriasoft/page-context) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and